mattias800/mj-game/README.md

 # mj-game

-A mahjong-inspired game built with Godot and C#.
+A platforming metroidvania game built with Godot and C#.

 ## About

-This project is a fun game implementation featuring mahjong mechanics.
-It's been crafted with passion and attention to detail.
+This project is a fun game implementation featuring platforming and metroidvania exploration mechanics.

 ## Special Thanks